ZeeSpire/one-free/_posts/2019-10-26-what-is-and-how-do-we-measure-code-coverage.markdown

 featured-image-top: # width - 1200 (you can add the same URL as for featured-image)
 featured-image-home: # width - 600  (you can add the same URL as for featured-image) [use ~square images for homepage-style-1]
 featured-image-style: centered # can be centered or full-width
-hidden: true # true if hidden from homepage list
+hidden: false # true if hidden from homepage list
 ---
 Test quality is very important and one of the most important things in building quality tests is to cover all production code lines with tests.
 <div class="row mb-4">